hilton/hilton.github.com/blog/_posts/2020-05-26-dark-first-look.md

 I like Dark’s language, which appeals to current fashion (full-on functional).
 The keyboard control and refactorings need more work, but the inline function help and clear messages helped with learning the language.
-The structured editor’s placeholders help, and you can’t just type anywhere, which keeps the code sensible, once you get used to it.
+The structured editor’s placeholders help too: you can’t just type anywhere, which keeps the code well-formed.

 ## Looking ahead

 The Dark beta impressed me.
-Although Dark presumably targets web application back-ends, I already prefer this experience to developing a small web service in Java or Scala.
+Although Dark presumably targets web application back-ends, I already prefer this experience to developing a small web service on a conventional stack.

 Looking ahead, enterprise application integration will need more than this.
-I look forward to seeing how the Dark team address collaboration, version control, automated testing, and API documentation.
+I look forward to seeing how the Dark team will address collaboration, version control, automated testing, and API documentation.
-Meanwhile, language (and language documentation) improvements will no doubt enrich the coding experience.
+Meanwhile, language (and documentation) improvements will no doubt enrich the coding experience.

-I’ve (half) joked in the past about the future bring some kind of _Enterprise Scratch_.
+I’ve (half) joked in the past about the future bringing some kind of _Enterprise Scratch_.
 Meanwhile, for enterprise application integration, technology like Dark changes everything.